7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework.md

 }
 ```

-Collect all the `PluginDef` classes and objects in a package:
+Use `PluginLoader` to find all the `PluginDef` objects in a specific package or its subpackages:

 ```scala mdoc:to-string
 val pluginConfig = PluginConfig.cached(